minh1507/mouse_click/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Database Configuration

+The application uses MongoDB as the database backend.

+### MongoDB Setup

+1. Install MongoDB on your system if you haven't already
+2. Start the MongoDB service
+3. The application connects to MongoDB at `localhost:27017` by default
+4. No authentication is required for development setup